realtobyfu/proust-gpt/README.md

 Initial Screen:
 ![screenshot](screenshot-1.png)

 Marcel Proust is an author I enjoy reading.
 His *In Search of Lost Time* is considered to be one of the greatest novels of the 20th century, but many (including myself) also find it long and difficult to understand, so I decided to make a LLM application that might make it easier.
-I think it's a very
+It's a very interesting novel that delves into themes like memory and consciousness.

 # ProustGPT Chat Application